hbs-rcs/large_data_in_R/index.md

 copies of the data, and while it does try to avoid unnecessary duplication this process can be unpredictable.
 At a minimum you can remove or avoid storing intermediate results you don’t need and take care not to make copies of your data structures unless you have to.
+The `data.table` package additionally makes it easier to efficiently modify R data objects in-place, reducing the risk of accidentally or unknowingly duplicating large data structures.

 ### Technique summary